-Learnit’s Emotional Intelligence: Social Awareness class can help you master social awareness and develop empathy.
+Learnit’s Strengthen Your Relationships class can help you master social awareness and develop empathy.

 Most organizations believe they are empathetic to their employees, but their efforts might be falling short.
 In the EY survey, 46% of respondents dismissed their company’s efforts at empathetic leadership as dishonest.
 Here are four ways to show empathy that are relevant to todays’ world of work:

 This is imperative, given that the workforce is going through its most stressful period yet.
 The pandemic has led to a mental health decline in 42% of US workers, according to a Qualtrics survey.
 Another study says the percentage of employees experiencing burnout went up from 34% in 2020 to 44% in 2021.
 A third study – the previously mentioned Catalyst survey – highlights the impact empathetic leadership can have on employee well-being.
 It says that even with an empathetic boss, 54% of female employees suffered high levels of pandemic-related burnout.
 But that figure went up to 63% for women with unempathetic bosses.